Lazy-error/test/README.md

 identifier), the workout date in `YYYY-MM-DD` format, a type such as `strength` or `cardio`, and a short title.
 After the object is created the bot returns to the main menu.

+### Authorizing via Telegram

+At the first interaction the bot requests an API token from the backend by calling `/api/v1/auth/bot`.
+This request includes your Telegram profile and the `BOT_TOKEN`.
+Make sure the backend runs with the same `BOT_TOKEN`; otherwise authentication fails and subsequent commands return `403 FORBIDDEN`.
+When the token is issued a new user with the `user` role is created in the database.
+Any endpoint that requires a different role will also return `403` until the user's role is updated.

 ### Using API commands via Telegram